-A power plant is an industrial facility producing electricity from primary energy, including coal, crude oil, fossil fuels, and renewable energy sources such as wind and solar power.
+A power plant is an industrial facility producing primary energy from coal, crude oil, fossil fuels, and renewable energy sources such as wind and solar power.

 Thomas Edison built the first power plant in 1882 in London, which could power up to 5,000 lights.

 Electric eels, also known as Electrophorus electricus, are native to South America's Amazon and Orinoco basins.
 They generate high amounts of electric charge to protect themselves from predators.
 They also use their powerful electric charge to disarm their prey before consumption.

 Electric eels can produce up to 600 watts of electricity because of their 6000 specialized cells, referred to as electrocytes.
 These electrocytes store power and discharge it when needed6.